This product is discontinued.

 This BMS is very flexible and universal, you can fly any 4-cell battery chemistry/capacity that the Solo can handle in terms of voltage & weight, anything that produces 10-20v(I did not actually research/test Solo’s upper voltage limit)

-The PCB is less than 50x40x9mm (balancing connector is the highest component) The weight is only 7.6g
+The PCB is less than 50x40x9mm (the balancing connector is the highest component) The weight is only 7.6g

 There are three mounting holes that should enable nice mounting inside the GPS bay (I did not test it, just measured it.)